SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 ### Amplification Attacks

-Of particular concern are protocols that have an amplification attack vulnerability.
+Of particular concern are protocols that have an amplification attack vulnerability [Ampflication Attack](https://www.cyber-recon.com/glossary/amplification/).
 Any exponential reduction in DDOS efficiency in any protocol stack becomes a juicy target for an amplification attack.
 The attacker constructs malicious packets that amplify the resources needed to make the drop decision.
 Amplification attack vulnerabilities are a sign of a poorly designed protocol.
 The less processing that must be done in order to make a drop decision the better.
 Any processing that is amplified by maliciously crafted packets is disproportionately vulnerable to DDOS attacks.

 For example, A DDOS amplification attack vulnerability makes a W3C VC based on JSON-LD generated RDF with an embedded RDF URDNA-2015 integrity-proof problematic, especially at scale.
 One can easily construct a malicious JSON-LD VC that triggers an NP-hard amplification of the time to verify the JSON-LD signature integrity proof (when using URDNA-2015) on the receiver's end.
 This is because RDF blank nodes can induce recursive loops in URDNA-2015 that are of order (NP) hard.
 It's trivial to construct a malicious JSON-LD document that induces these loops.
 The receiver can't make a drop decision until after it has transformed the JSON-LD into an RDF graph and then computed the integrity proof on that graph.
 Any malformed packet that exploits any extra processing not merely in the RDF integrity proof but the RDF expansion including any @context or @vocab substitutions makes the receiver disproportionately vulnerable to DDOS amplification attacks.
-A mitigation would be to wrap any JSON-LD  -based VCs in an external proof (such as an ACDC container) of the over-the-wire packet with a drop decision based on verifying the external proof (container) such as a simple signature against a white list of approved senders.
+A mitigation would be to wrap any JSON-LD-based VCs in an external proof (such as an ACDC container [ACDC Spec](https://github.com/trustoverip/tswg-acdc-specification)) of the over-the-wire packet with a drop decision based on verifying the external proof (container) such as a simple signature against a white list of approved senders.
 The packet gets dropped before the container is opened.

 One of the business models for DDOS attackers is DDOS ransomware.
 According to CloudFlare, 16% of DDoS attacks are ransomware.
-Thus an attacker needs only mount a short-term attack to prove a vulnerability that a more intensive attack could exploit in order to monetize via ransomware.
+Thus an attacker needs only mount a short-term attack to prove a vulnerability that a more intensive attack could exploit in order to monetize via ransomware (see [Ransom DDoS Attack](https://www.cloudflare.com/learning/ddos/ransom-ddos-attack/), and  [DDoS Threat Report](https://blog.cloudflare.com/ddos-threat-report-2022-q4/#:~:text=Ransom%20DDoS%20attacks,-As%20opposed%20to&text=The%20attacker%20will%20demand%20a,threat%20or%20a%20ransom%20note))

 ## Appendix: Using Crypto in a way that is Too-Clever-By-Half